Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: A Counterfactual Analysis with Multiple Reduced Forms

-We focus on a counterfactual experiment where the distribution $F_P$ of the external vector $W$ is changed to a counterfactual one $\tilde F_P$.
-(Recall that $P$ represents the joint distribution of observed random vector $(Y,X')'$, and the counterfactual distribution $\tilde F_P$ of $W$ can potentially depend on $P$.)
-Such a counterfactual experiment includes cases where one ``shuts off" the effect of a certain covariate, ``fixing" of the covariate to a certain value, or changing the distribution of $\varepsilon$.
-Suppose that the counterfactual quantity of interest is generically denoted by $C(\rho,\tilde F_P,G)$ which depends on $C(\rho,\tilde F_P,G)$.
+We focus on a counterfactual experiment where the distribution $F$ of the external vector $W$ is changed to a counterfactual one $\tilde F$.
+Such a counterfactual experiment includes cases where one ``shuts off'' the effect of a certain covariate, ``fixing'' of the covariate to a certain value, or changing the distribution of $\varepsilon$.
+Suppose that the counterfactual quantity of interest is generically denoted by $C(\rho,\tilde F,G)$.
 This quantity could be, for example, the prediction of game outcomes or expected payoffs under a counterfactual scenario: